-- 1. Assign Board Coordinators to ensure adequate interface with their Departmental Points of Contact on Board-related matters. - 2.
-Notify their Department counterparts and the Operations/Area Office Point of Contact of any proposed meetings or direct contact with the Board or its staff. - 3.
-Obtain approval from the authorized Department official before committing to completion of actions to the Board or its staff. - 4.
-Have a mechanism in place to expeditiously review and release contractor documents. - 5.
-Contractor personnel contacted by the Board or its staff have the following responsibilities: - (a) be courteous; - (b) be open, honest, and responsive; - (c) agree to no action items outside their immediate level of authority; and - (d) subsequent to informal meetings and phone communications, notify the appropriate Point of Contact of impromptu or working meetings and substantive telephone communications with the Board or its staff.
-The notification should include any significant information discussed. - 6.
-Provide a representative at any entrance or exit meetings arranged for a site visit by Board representatives, as requested. - 7.
-Comply with the personnel interview process and procedures implemented by Board representatives during a site visit.
-Contractor personnel, such as control room operators, who are directly performing safety-related functions shall request Board representatives to schedule interviews at mutually convenient times when safety-related duties cannot be compromised. - 8.
+- 2. Notify their Departmental counterparts and the Operations/Area Office Point of Contact of any planned or proposed briefings or direct contact with the Board or its staff. - 3.
+Obtain approval from the authorized Departmental official before committing to completion of actions to the Board or its staff. - 4.
+Have a mechanism in place to expeditiously review and release contractor documents to support the Departmental target of providing existing information to the Board within 15 working days of request. - 5.
+Contractor personnel contacted by the Board or its staff have the following responsibilities: - (a) be courteous; - (b) be open, honest, and responsive; - (c) agree to no action items outside their immediate level of authority; and - (d) subsequent to any informal discussions and interactions, notify the appropriate point of contact of the interaction, and describe any substantive information and actions discussed. - 6.
+Provide a representative at any entrance or exit briefings arranged for a site visit by Board representatives and prepare briefing minutes, as requested by the Department. - 7.
+Comply with the personnel interview process and procedures implemented by Board representatives during a site visit in a manner that does not compromise safety.
+Contractors should direct their personnel who directly perform safety-related functions, such as control room operators, to request that interviews be scheduled at mutually convenient times when safety-related duties cannot be compromised. - 8.
 If Board representatives identify any perceived or actual unsafe condition, immediately evaluate the condition and implement the applicable approved facility procedures.